julzinsights/julzinsightcom3/content/blog/_index.md

 seo:
   title: Journal - Julz Insights
   description: >-
-    This is our journal, where we post news, tips, highlights and articles.
+    This is our journal, where we post news, tips, highlights, and articles.
 We also post projects and case studies here.
   extra:
     - name: 'og:type'